gotemapak/automate_update_resume_hh/README_EN.md

 - Refreshes one or more resumes via [hh.ru API](https://github.com/hhru/api).
 - Can be run locally or scheduled to run every 4 hours via GitHub Actions.
 - Supports `.env` configuration for secure key management.
+- Sends notifications about update results to Telegram.

 ---